-This paper is a companion piece to the FPF Spectrum of Artificial Intelligence (AI) Infographic (fpf.org/blog/ the-spectrum-of-artificial-intelligence-an-infographic-tool/), to expand the information included in that educational resource, and describe how the graphic can be used as an aide in developing legislation or other regulatory guidance impacting AI-based systems.
+This paper is a companion piece to the FPF Spectrum of Artificial Intelligence (AI) Infographic, to expand the information included in that educational resource, and describe how the graphic can be used as an aide in developing legislation or other regulatory guidance impacting AI-based systems.
 We identify specific use cases for various AI technologies and show how the differing algorithmic architecture and data demands present varying risks and benefits.
 We discuss the spectrum of algorithmic technology and demonstrate how design factors, data use, and model training processes should be considered for specific regulatory approaches.

-Recent calls for regulation of Al-based systems exist within the complex landscape of contemporary AI programs within a variety of industries and applications from agricultural crop growth detectors to automated book recommendations.1 Some approaches focus on a need to cover "algorithms" generally while other initiatives are narrower, suggesting regulation of AI specifically as used in automated vehicles2 or medical devices3.
+Recent calls for regulation of Al-based systems exist within the complex landscape of contemporary Al programs within a variety of industries and applications from agricultural crop growth detectors to automated book recommendations.1 Some approaches focus on a need to cover "algorithms" generally while other initiatives are narrower, suggesting regulation of AI specifically as used in automated vehicles2 or medical devices3.
 This paper aims to assist the development of any of these approaches by making clear some of the terms, relationships, and functions of AI, and how they might be impacted by differing restrictions.
 Any regulatory efforts should be made with the best understanding of how different systems, use cases, applications, and ultimately individuals, will be affected.
 Despite the media focus on Machine Learning (ML), there are many other types of AI preceding and operating alongside ML, all of which have different attributes and aspects, and which will need differently formulated regulatory controls or guidance.
+Generative Al programs for text or images (such as ChatGPT or MidJourney) carry different risks and challenges as well, and must be understood in order to effectively develop best practices or appropriate regulatory guidance.